mguillem/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/restapi.rst

    GET /config/list/wsname[/path]                               - list workspace with name <wsname> or directory in workspace GET /config/invalidate/datasources/tile/id/matrixset[?bbox=] - invalidate part or all of a tile store cache's tile matrix set
+   GET /config/crs/list                                         - list available CRS definitions GET /config/validate[/path]                                  - validate currently running workspace or file in workspace GET /config/validate/wsname[/path]                           - validate workspace with name <wsname> or file in workspace GET /config/update/bboxcache[?featureStoreId=]               - recalculates the bounding boxes of all feature stores of the currently running workspace, with the parameter 'featureStoreId' a comma separated list of feature stores to update can be passed
+   GET /config/update/bboxcache/wsname[?featureStoreId=]        - recalculates the bounding boxes of all feature stores of the workspace with name <wsname>, with the parameter 'featureStoreId' a comma separated list of feature stores to update can be passed
-   GET /config/crs/list                                         - list available CRS definitions POST /config/crs/getcodes with wkt=<wkt>                     - retrieves a list of CRS codes corresponding to the WKT (POSTed KVP)
+   POST /config/crs/getcodes with wkt=<wkt>                     - retrieves a list of CRS codes corresponding to the WKT (POSTed KVP)
    GET /config/crs/<code>                                       - checks if a CRS definition is available, returns true/false PUT /config/upload/wsname.zip                                - upload workspace <wsname>